 Section 2: The Cylinders

 Section 2 of the castings includes the cylinders and the steam chests (in iron), and the steam chest covers in bronze.
 Made in New England, USA.
-Cost for Section 2 is $295 plus $25 shipping to the USA, or plus $60 shipping to Canada.
+Cost for Section 2 is $245 plus shipping.
 To purchase, click the Paypal button below.
 For other countries, or to pay by check, please inquire.

 The 1" scale narrow gauge (for 3-1/2" gauge track) "DINKY SHIFTER" cylinder set.
 Cylinders are the standard "Yankee Shop" slide valve cylinders in iron, with iron steam chests and bronze covers.
 "D" valve is bronze, fabricated by the builder.
 This forms "Section 2" for "Dinky".